OrgFlow/docs/content/guides/getting-started/flowing-metadata-between-environments.md

 Before we begin, we need to make sure that the metadata in each backing Git branch matches the metadata that is in each Salesforce sandbox.
 If you've followed the previous steps of this guide, then you know that this is already the case.
 However, if you're unsure whether this is the case or not, you can run @command_env_flowin on both environments to make sure.

-Anyone that's familiar with Git will know that there's a few ways to do this.
+Anyone familiar with Git will know that there are a few ways to do this.
 But because we're using GitHub for our remote Git repository, we're going to simply create a pull request, and then merge the changes via the pull request.
 However, if you're confident enough with Git and want to do this another way, feel free to do so.

 >[!TIP]
 > Pull requests provide a good opportunity for changes to be peer-reviewed before they are merged into another environment.